noBackend/nobackend.org/_posts/2013-05-21-welcome-to-noBackend.md

 .fail( showError )
 </code></pre>

-We call it "Dreamcode", as it is often times written before the actual code is functional.
+We call this dreamcode, as it is often times written before the actual code is functional.

 At first sight, it doesn't make much of a difference, all it would do is sending the AJAX request and call the respective callback.
 But the API is more powerful in several ways.